ngosangns/ns-drive/README.md

 ## Execution

-Execute the `./desktop.exe` file located in the project's root directory after building.
+Execute the `./desktop.exe` or `./desktop.app` file located in the project's root directory after building.

 ## Screenshots